tezzachris/tezzachris/README.md

 #### Ciao 👋 I'm Chris
 Welcome to my Github profile.
 I use Github for most of my recent projects:
-- 📈 GARCH models
+- 📈 Option pricing GARCH models
-- 📉 Trading volumes forecasting
-- ☘️ Stochastic models for commodity prices
+- ☘️ Commodity prices
-- 🧠 Neuronal spike train modeling
+- 🧠 Neuronal spike train

 <!--
 **tezzachris/tezzachris** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.